camping-packing-list

 Water

 Refillable water bottles are another must-have item on your camping trip.
-Aside from the bottles, you should bring a water filtration system as well.
+Aside from the bottles, you should also bring a water filtration system.
 If you need to gather water from nearby sources, you can filter it before drinking.

 4. The Navigation Devices

-If you want to embark on some exploring and hiking during your camping trip, then you should bring your navigation devices along with you.
-These can also come in handy when needing to get around the campsite if you’re not familiar with it.
+If you want to explore and hike during your camping trip, you should bring your navigation devices along with you.
+These can also come in handy when getting around the campsite if you’re unfamiliar with it.

 GPS